shadowhunt22/enchantment-text-styling/README.md

 ### Modpack Creators and Mod Developers

-Want to add your enchantments or change the style of exisiting enchantments?
+Want to add your enchantments or change the style of existing enchantments?
 Head on over to the [wiki](https://shadowhunt22.github.io/mod-wiki/apis/enchantment-text-styling/)!